MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/cross-platform-bing-maps-v8-apps.md

 <preference name="windows-target-version" value="10.0" />
 ```

+> [!TIP]
-**Tip**: If you are using Visual Studio and seeing a deployment error when trying to deploy to your Windows Phone, make sure the target platform in the build configuration of your project is set to Windows Phone (Universal).
+> If you are using Visual Studio and seeing a deployment error when trying to deploy to your Windows Phone, make sure the target platform in the build configuration of your project is set to Windows Phone (Universal).

+> [!NOTE]
-**Note**: It is possible to use the Bing Maps V8 control in a UWP app by hosting it inside of a WebView control and creating a communication layer to connect your .NET code to the JavaScript in a similar manner as discussed in the Using Bing Maps V8 in WinForm and WPF Apps section of this document.
+> It is possible to use the Bing Maps V8 control in a UWP app by hosting it inside of a WebView control and creating a communication layer to connect your .NET code to the JavaScript in a similar manner as discussed in the Using Bing Maps V8 in WinForm and WPF Apps section of this document.
 However, this is essentially what Apache Cordova does, so you may want to consider using that instead.

 ## iOS, Android and some Web Apps